 Planning Ahead for Required Minimum Distributions (RMDs)

 For many retirees, Required Minimum Distributions represent a turning point.
 Once RMDs begin, withdrawals are no longer optional, and those distributions are generally taxable.
+While RMDs may still be years away for pre-retirees, planning ahead can help:- Smooth future income streams

 - Avoid large, unexpected tax spikes